nandor23/UaDetector/NUGET-README.md

 > **Tip**:
 > Avoid directly instantiating parsers.
 The first initialization of UaDetector (or its sub-parsers)
 > takes a few seconds (around 1-3s).
-To avoid this one-time cost during runtime, register the service with
+To prevent this one-time cost during runtime, register the service with
 > dependency injection, as shown earlier.
 This way, the instantiation will happen at application startup.

 ```c#